How Much Does Drywall Repair Cost in 2024?

 Basement walls may bow inward because of soil pressure pushing the outside of the home, while exterior walls may bow outward because of foundation settlement and shifting soil.
 Either way, you can't make repairs until you stabilize the foundation.
 Contact a foundation repair contractor near you to discuss the cost of fixing your wall quickly and properly.

-Factors that can affect the cost of repair include the complexity of the design, the location of the problem, number of qualified contractors in the area, and the physical size of the restoration area.
+Factors that can affect the cost of repair include the complexity of the design, the location of the problem, the number of qualified contractors in the area, and the physical size of the restoration area.

-Removing efflorescence runs from $0.70 to $1 per square foot, or about $100 to $150 per square foot.
+Removing efflorescence runs from $0.70 to $1 per square foot or about $100 to $150 per square foot.
 Efflorescence is a flaky white crust that appears on brick, often a few months after construction, and results from the presence of water-soluble salts and moisture.

-A cleaning company can remove it from bricks, but it may return if the cleaner doesn't address moisture and salinity.
+A cleaning company can remove it from bricks but may return if the cleaner doesn't address moisture and salinity.
 To prevent it from cropping up in the future, cut off moisture flow through the brick completely.
 You can use sealants, but ensure the house can still "breathe."
 Hire a brick and stone masonry contractor for the cost of brick repairs to get the job done properly.

-The cost to repair a sagging wall is about $90 to $100 per hour by a trained structural professional.
+The cost to repair a sagging wall is about $90 to $100 per hour for a trained structural professional.
 Sagging can arise due to various problems, including structural issues, water intrusion, and design flaws.

 The cost of fixing it depends on its size and repair method.
 If the cause of the problem is a leak, repair the leak first.
-If the cause of the damage is foundation problems, address these first or sagging will reappear.
+If the cause of the damage is foundation problems, address these first, or sagging will reappear.

 Waterproofing a concrete wall costs between $5 and $10 per square foot, while the price to repair wood framing averages between $35 and $100 per hour.